NCAA Division I Football Championship Subdivision alignment history

 Two teams joined the FCS ranks in 2020—Dixie State, now known as Utah Tech, and Tarleton.
 Both schools started transitions to Division I, with the football teams becoming FCS independents while all other sports joined the non-football Western Athletic Conference.
 The WAC reinstated football at the FCS level for the fall 2021 season, coinciding with the arrival of four schools from the Southland Conference.
-UTRGV, currently a full WAC member without football, initially announced it will start an FCS football program no later than 2024, but delayed that move to 2025.
+UTRGV, currently a full WAC member without football, initially announced it would start an FCS football program no later than 2024, but made that an exhibition season before full varsity play in 2025.

-The next school to join FCS was St. Thomas, which joined the non-football Summit League and the Pioneer Football League in 2021 as part of an unprecedented transition directly from Division III to Division I. A year later, two other schools joined FCS as part of transitions from Division II, namely Lindenwood and Texas A&M–Commerce.
+The next school to join FCS was St. Thomas, which joined the non-football Summit League and the Pioneer Football League in 2021 as part of an unprecedented transition directly from Division III to Division I. A year later, three other schools joined FCS as part of transitions from Division II, namely Lindenwood, Stonehill, and East Texas A&M, then known as Texas A&M–Commerce.
 Augustana University, a South Dakota D-II school not to be confused with the D-III Augustana College in Illinois, announced plans to transition to D-I, but was turned down by the Summit League.

+Mercyhurst and West Georgia announced they would start their own transitions from D-II to FCS in 2024, followed by New Haven in 2025.

+Most recently, Saint Francis (PA) announced it would downgrade its football and all athletic programs directly from Division I to Division III in 2026.

 School names reflect those in current use, not necessarily those used by a school when it competed in I-AA/FCS.
 Specifically, these schools were known by different names throughout their entire tenures in Division I-AA/FCS: